CtrlAltJesse/IAmRespondingKiosk/README.md

 Upon first boot, select and install Raspbian Desktop

 ## Section 2 - Setup SSH access
 On your newly setup RasberryPi, open up a terminal and type `sudo raspi-config`.
 Using the arrow keys, navigate to *Interface Options* then *SSH*.
 Select *Yes* when asked if you would like to enable SSH server.
 Select *Finish* to exit.
 You will need SSH access to this machine once we have fully set this up.
-You IP address can be obtained via the <ip addr> command.
+You IP address can be obtained via the `ip addr` command.

 ## Section 3 - Chromium Setup
 Either via the terminal on the RaspberryPi or SSH, we need to install Chromium (and update our repo's to ensure we have the latest versions):

     sudo apt update && sudo apt install -y chromium-browser

 Start Chromium and navigate to `chrome://extensions/`.
 Delete all extensions, then install [IARInjection](https://chrome.google.com/webstore/detail/iar-injection/oapdkapkhmpljfoaefgihjhgibhcmcda?hl=en-US).
-Configure the extension with your login details.
+Configure the extension with your IAR login details.

 ## Section 3 - Package & Final Setup
 Either via the terminal on the RaspberryPi or SSH, we need to set some stuff up.
 To install the packages we need: